kanwar16/CROP-Prediction-of-Glass-Color-in-Furnaces/README.md

 # CROP-Prediction-of-Glass-Color-in-Furnaces
-This work is part of manuscript entitled ‘Machine Learning based Prediction of Glass Color in Furnaces’ to Computational Material Science.
+This work is part of manuscript entitled ‘Machine Learning based Prediction of Glass Color in Furnaces’ submitted to Computational Material Science.